donaldbonner/alumniMail/README.md

 This is a list of the metrics for the program.
 An outline for how it will function

 * Input the information from a spreadsheet(.crv) file.
 Column information will go as ordered.
-First Name, Last Name, Email, Current Debt
+Name, Email, Current Debt

 * Create a generic text file to input as the email body.
 There will be unique characters in each message that will be replaced on sending with first and last name, the email, and current debt owed.

 * Add support for input variables.
 This will allow to clear lines of alumni who have paid debt, update for partial payments, or add members to debt list.
 All information will be updated in spreadsheet.

 ### Format